PaulGreenfieldOz/WorkingDogs/Blue/README.md

 | reads patterns or FNs |   | These parameters specify the names of the sequence data files to be corrected.
 You can either supply a list of space separated files names or a filename pattern.
 On Windows you would normally use a pattern and let Blue turn it into a set of matching file names.
 On Linux, the same pattern will normally be turned into a list of file names by the shell, with equivalent results. |

-Blue is written in C# and is provided pre-compiled for Windows, OSX and common Linux variants.
-These pre-compiled code files should be stand-alone and should not require the installation of any additional run-time libraries.
+Blue is written in C# and is provided pre-compiled for Windows and Linux (and can be built for macOS).
+The AOT versions of these code files are stand-alone and should not require the installation of any additional run-time libraries.
+Smaller framework-dependent (FD) code files are also provided, and these need to have an appropriate .NET run-time installed.
+See https://learn.microsoft.com/en-gb/dotnet/core/install for instructions.
+Blue is ‘installed’ simply by copying its code file to an appropriate directory on your system.

-You can compile Blue yourself using Mono (under OSX and Linux), or under Visual Studio on Windows.
-You’ll need the mono-devel package installed on Linux or OSX.
+You can compile Blue yourself using the `dotnet publish` command.
+You’ll need to have installed the appropriate .NET SDK (see https://learn.microsoft.com/en-us/dotnet/core/sdk).

-The Blue code itself is in Program.cs in this directory, and you'll also need to download kMers.cs, kMerCollections.cs, kMerPairs.cs, kMerTables.cs, SeqFiles.cs, Sequence.cs and TrimExtendReads.cs
+The Blue code itself is in Program.cs in this directory, and you'll also need to download the files in WorkingDocsCoreLibrary.
+Blue can be built as 'frame-work dependent' code or as standalone code (AOT) with necessary run-time code linked into the Blue executable.
+The AOT code will run on systems that do not have the
-from WorkingDocsCoreLibrary.
-One simple way of compiling Blue (if you need to) is to make a directory containing these 8 .cs files and then run `csc /out:Blue.exe /target:exe *.cs` from this directory.
-Earlier versions of mono use ‘msc’ rather than ‘csc’ but the syntax of the compilation command is the same.
-The C# compiler will produce the executable Blue.exe.
-This code file can be run natively on Windows or via mono Blue on other platforms.

-The native Linux and OSX executables provided with the package were produced by cross-compiling Blue.exe with mkbundle, targeting various Linux and OSX releases.
-For example:
-	`mkbundle -o ubuntu-18.04\Blue Blue.exe --simple --cross mono-5.12.0-ubuntu-18.04-x64`
-You can also use mkbundle to generate a native executable for your current system.
-You’ll need to know where the mono-devel installation put the machine.config and the mono libraries.
-	`mkbundle -o Blue --simple Blue.exe --machine-config /etc/mono/4.5/machine.config -L /apps/mono/5.4.1.7/lib/mono/4.5`
-The mkbundle command has been changing with recent mono releases, and you may need to try other variants, such as:
-	`mkbundle -o Blue --cross default Blue.exe`

-It is expected that all use of mono will be replaced late in 2018 once .NET Core 3 arrives, with direct multi-platform code generation.
+.NET run-time installed.
+AOT code generation is only supported from .NET7 onwards.

+The type of executable produced by `dotnet publish` is controlled by the `PublishProfile` option.
+Profiles are held in the Properties/PublishProfiles directory, for both framework-dependent and AOT compilations.
+Small scripts are provided that will build Blue executables.
+The AOT builds have to be done on a system that is compatible with the intended execution targets as parts of the platform run-time are linked into the executables.
+Pre-built Blue code is provided for Windows and Linux, and .NET SDKs are available that will allow Blue to be built for both x64 and ARM macOS systems.
+The Linux code has been built on Ubuntu 18 and tested on Ubuntu 22 and SUSE LES 15.

+The command `dotnet publish ./Blue.csproj -c release /p:PublishProfile=Linux64DN6FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Blue executable, and other versions can be built by changing the name of the profile file in the publish command.